-Thyroid-stimulating hormone levels are usually measured, and prolactin levels are measured, even when galactorrhea is absent, because thyroid disorders and hyperprolactinemia are common causes of abnormal bleeding.
+TSH levels are usually measured, and prolactin levels are measured, even when galactorrhea is absent, because thyroid disorders and hyperprolactinemia are common causes of vaginal bleeding.

 To determine whether bleeding is anovulatory or ovulatory, some clinicians measure serum progesterone levels during the luteal phase (after day 14 of a normal menstrual cycle or after basal body temperature increases, as occurs during this phase).
 A level of ≥ 3 ng/mL (≥ 9.75 nmol/L) suggests that ovulation has occurred.

 Other tests are done depending on results of the history and physical examination and include the following:

 Coagulation tests if women have risk factors for coagulation disorders, bruising, or hemorrhage

 Liver function tests if a liver disorder is suspected